A Heart for Ground Crew & Engineering

 Ed Hawthorn, the interim Head of Maintenance in Mareeba, also sees people as one of the key aspects of the facility.

-Ed Hawthorne, interim Head of Maintenance in Mareeba, designs new decals for an aircraft dashboard plate..
+Ed Hawthorn, interim Head of Maintenance in Mareeba, designs new decals for an aircraft dashboard plate..

 “The two main aspects of the Mareeba facility are providing touring support to other programs, not just here but around the world if needed, and the main work of doing maintenance on aircraft or preparing aircraft that we purchased to go to other programs like Papua New Guinea or Arnhem Land or Timor-Leste,” he said.